sharife/goldenthread-v2/site/content/productions/azad.md

         subtitle: "**T﻿hursday, April 24 and Friday, April 25 at 9:30pm**"
         text: Immediately following the 8pm performances, Ara Dinkjian, renowned oud virtuoso who stars in *AZAD (the rabbit and the wolf)*, will perform a medley of Anatolian folk music and his celebrated compositions.
-Join us to mark Armenian Genocide Remembrance Day in community!
+T﻿he mini-concert will be followed by a 20-minute dialogue session for the audience to process the play in community.
         image: https://ucarecdn.com/b3237de1-2505-4907-9dcd-1102582d84ea/
       - itemstart: 2025-04-09T21:36:24.813Z
         itemend: 2025-04-09T21:36:24.829Z